 Portable High Speed Voice and Data:

 Up to this point most of the information has be centered on satellite phone services running on a fairly narrow bandwidth.
 Excellent for voice, but by today’s standard very slow for data.
-However, portable BGAN (Broadband Global Area Network) terminal offer a cost effective option to have both voice and a broadband connection in one device.
+However, portable BGAN (Broadband Global Area Network) terminals offer a cost-effective option to have both voice and a broadband connection in one device.
 A small BGAN terminal is no larger than a hardback book and is battery powered, so it is highly portable.
-Simply connect a regular phone and a laptop to the terminal point it at the satellite, and you have a portable office, anywhere.
+Simply connect a regular phone and a laptop to the terminal, point it at the satellite, and you have a portable office, anywhere.
 The larger terminals (about the size of a laptop) offer data speeds up to 468 Kbps up and down.
-Connecting this device to a wireless router allow the device to be accessed by multiple computers or other devices.
+Connecting this device to a wireless router allows the device to be accessed by multiple computers or other devices.
 A BGAN terminal is a way to remotely log into the company server during an emergency.

 Find Out More:

 These are just some ideas of how you might include satellite phones, Comm Centers and Docking Stations into your disaster recovery and business continuity plan.
 G COMM specializes in the satellite phone service and equipment.
 Call us and let us help you understand how satellite communications should be an essential part of your planning.